Student ProjectsIEEE Technical Program

 Matching Funds

 We plan to find more sponsors for the upcoming year.
-As of right now, we have one sponsor (Schneider Electric) who will provide us with around $2000 for the program.
+As of now, we have one sponsor, Schneider Electric, with the remaining funds of $3,000 USD from last year for the program.

 Faculty Adviser/Department